 - Inspecting various sources.
 Thanks to image recognition and natural language processing, sophisticated AI-based financial prediction software can reliably analyze job posts, satellite and drone images, GPS tracking data, credit card history, information from mobile devices, and more to create a comprehensive picture of market trends.

-How companies use alternative data for financial predictions
+How companies use alternative data and AI in FinTech market

 If you still doubt the efficiency of financial prediction algorithms, here’s some solid evidence of their worth.